DaveAldon/Typescript-Code-Generation/README.md

 1. Install dependancies: `npm i`
 2. Run the code: `npm run start`

-Currently, this code will generate a file in the `src/Example` directory, with some simple code defined in the `src/CodeGenerator/index.ts` file.
-It also checks the code for errors before writing it to the file.
+Currently, this code will look for any file following the `<NAME>.generator.ts` pattern, and run the generator command inside of them.

 ### How to use it

-Call on the generator command like so:
+Create a generator with the name `<NAME>.generator.ts` and place a generator command inside of it like so:

 ```typescript
 import { generatePattern } from './compiler/generatePattern';